Oluwaseyieniola/Jpeg2txt/README.md

 ## Permissions
-The app requires the following permissions:

 Camera: To capture images and perform OCR on them.
 Storage: To save the captured images temporarily during the OCR process.

-## Known Issues
-List any known issues or limitations of the app, if any.